carlosevia/carlosevia-netlify/pages/academic-information.md

 title: Academic information
 section: "{{name}}"
 ---
 I received my Ph.D. in Technical Communication and Rhetoric from the Department of English at Texas Tech University in May 2004.
 I also hold a Master's in Computer Systems from Universidad La Salle, in Mexico City, and a B.A. in Communication from the Instituto de Ciencias Sociales de Mérida (ICSMAC), in Yucatan, Mexico.
+My academic formation —spanning communication, rhetoric, and computer systems— shapes my current work at the intersection of content strategy, automation, and AI, where I examine how human communicators design, structure, and maintain their relevance in increasingly automated information environments.

+**Research interests:** Content operations and automation; structured authoring (DITA, Lightweight DITA, Markdown); AI and algorithmic interpretation of human-authored content; technical communication pedagogy; the role of human communicators in AI-driven information environments.

 - - -